Professional certification in financial services: Chartered Alternative Investment Analyst

 The Chartered Alternative Investment Analyst (CAIA) designation is a financial certification for investment professionals conferred by the CAIA Association.

 The curriculum is designed to provide finance professionals with a broad base of knowledge in alternative investments.

 Candidates must complete two examinations in succession and pay an ongoing certification fee to retain rights to use the financial designation.

 Chartered Financial Analyst

 The Chartered Financial Analyst (CFA) is a post-graduate professional qualification offered internationally by the American-based CFA Institute.

 The program covers a considerably wide range of topics relating to advanced investment management and security analysis - thus economics, financial reporting and analysis, corporate finance, alternative investments and portfolio management - and provides a generalist knowledge of other areas of finance.

 The program consists of three examinations in succession, each about four and a half hours long.

 To attain the Charter, candidates require three years work experience; thereafter they must adhere to a code of ethics, and pay an ongoing certification fee to retain rights to use the designation.

+Chartered Financial Intelligence Architect

+The Chartered Financial Intelligence Architect (CFIA) is a professional designation issued by the International Council for Derivative Trading (ICFDT), focused on the application, governance and oversight of artificial intelligence in investment management.
+The qualification requires candidates to pass a 200-question proctored examination and complete 20 hours of continuing professional development annually.